As employees experiment with new GenAI tools and prompts, your proprietary data may be exposed.

 Many users become familiar with AI tools in personal settings and then apply them to workplace tasks without considering security implications.

 One of the biggest risks of Shadow AI is data loss.
-Many generative AI tools store user inputs on platform memory to improve their models, meaning the AI provider could retain and access sensitive corporate data.
+Many generative AI tools store user inputs on platform memory to improve their models, meaning the AI provider could retain and access sensitive corporate data. leading to unintentional AI data exposure due to the lack of data deletion guarantees and AI model training risks on your corporate inputs.
 This risk includes:

 Organizations risk losing ownership of proprietary information if it is fed into GenAI applications that claim usage rights over user-submitted data.
 This can lead to: